• Skip to main content

 • If you want to make prep time quicker, get the kids to help out with removing the stems and pitting.
 I know my kids love to join in.

-• Put a preparation date on the freezer bag/container so that you know how long they have been in the freezer.
+• Put a preparation date on the freezer bag/container so that you will know how long they have been in the freezer.

 Method 1: How to Freeze Fresh Cherries